danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/results.typ

   caption:"Logic analyser waveform of assertion circuit.
 The serialised data, Assert_S, can be seen to be identical to the parallel data, Assert_P with zeros inserted.
 The signals are only not equal during the zero padding, from Assert_Sneq0."
 ) <assert-wav>

-The serialisation circuit was also analysed using a logic analyser, resulting in @parse-fifo-waveform.
+The serialisation circuit was also analysed using a logic analyser, resulting in @parse-fifo-waveform, and found to be functioning correctly.

 #figure(
   image("../Figures/Results/MATLAB/parse-FIFO-waveform.drawio.svg"),
   caption:"AXI-Stream Interface Logic Analyser Waveform" ) <parse-fifo-waveform>

+Unfortunately, the issue with the transmitter interface was not able to be corrected before the end of the project, however the design was still able to be exported to Vivado to test feasibility.

-= Implementation
+= Code Generation & Hardware Implementation
 The HDL Coder design was exported to Vivado.
 The generated block diagram is shown in @vivado-block-diagram.
 This design was succesfully implemented and synthesised.
 The resource report showed that the design fit onto the chip, however there was very little Block RAM left over.
 The usage by subsystem and resource type is shown in @resource-util-Bar.
 The placed and routed design on the chip is shown in @implemented-design.
-The design also succesfully passed timing, with the slack shown @timing-analysis .
+The design also succesfully passed timing, with the slack shown @timing-analysis.

+#figure(
+  table(
+    columns:3,
+    align:(center),
+    table.header(
+      [*Worst Negative Slack*],[*Worst Hold Slack*],[*Worst Pulse Width Slack*] ),
+    [0.126 ns],[0.016 ns],[0.264]
+  ),
+  caption: "Timing Analysis Results"
+) <timing-analysis>

 #pagebreak()
 #set page(flipped: true)